Ryan McMahon Player Props: Rockies vs. Athletics

-The Colorado Rockies and Ryan McMahon (.385 slugging percentage over his past 10 games, including two homers), take on starting pitcher Paul Blackburn and the Oakland Athletics at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 1-for-3 with a double last time in action, take on Luis Medina and the Oakland Athletics at Coors Field, Sunday at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Athletics.
+In his previous game he had a one-hit showing (1-for-3) against the Athletics.

 Ryan McMahon Game Info & Props vs. the Athletics